Homemade Chicken Salad (+Video)

-Okay, so I won’t be winning the Pulitzer Prize for poetry anytime soon.
-My poetry skills have pretty much stayed at a 1st grade level.
-But my love for chicken salad is a deep and lasting one.
 For me, a good chicken salad has to have a nice balance of being able to taste the moist roasted chicken along with the creaminess and taste of mayonnaise.
-This recipe strikes a good balance of both and the other add-in ingredients, like celery, onion or grapes are all optional to suite your tastes.
+This recipe strikes a good balance of both and the other add-in ingredients, like the celery and onion are all optional to suite your tastes.
+However, if you want a faster option, try using your air fryer!
+My Air Fryer Chicken Breast recipe is a great substitute here.

 Preheat oven to 350f degrees.
 On a baking sheet, place chicken breasts skin side up.
 Drizzle them with a bit of olive oil and then sprinkle with lemon pepper seasoning.